signalfx/lambda-nodejs/README.md

   tracing.inject(contextCarrier);
   // contextCarrier is now extended with "X-B3-*" fields, which should be extracted on the receiving end
-  // no fields will be added unless there's an active span at the time when inject() is called });
+  // no fields will be added unless there's an active span at the time when inject() is called

+  // inject contextCarrier such that it can be accessed as `event.headers` from within the invoked lambda.
+});
 ```

+`contextCarrier` must be injected into the headers or payload of your outgoing request.
+Context propagation will work correctly as long as the context you injected can be accessed as `event.headers` from within the invoked Lambda.

 ### Asynchronous Metrics and Events Delivery